yorkbill/get-support/customer-incident-report.md

 ## Requesting a Customer Incident Report (CIR)
 {: #requesting-customer-incident-report}

-A CIR must be requested by using one of the following methods:
+A CIR must be requested within 30 days of an impacting event by using one of the following methods:

 * Create a case requesting a CIR
 * Request a CIR within the case description